-Issues Dental Bonding Can ResolveCosmetic procedures are just for looks.
-Often, the issues cosmetic procedures address also affect the quality of an individual’s oral health.
+Issues Dental Bonding Can ResolveCosmetic procedures are often to improve appearance.
+However, the issues cosmetic procedures address also affect the quality of an individual’s oral health.
 While some issues aren’t pressing concerns, many patients discover once they have a procedure like dental bonding done, they wonder how they ever got along without it.
-Some common issues dental bonding address include:
+Some common issues dental bonding addresses include:

-- Discolored teeth: It’s not uncommon for teeth to stain, especially in adults who smoke or have drunk a lot of tea or coffee.
-Bonding can correct discoloration that otherwise couldn’t be addressed through teeth whitening, restoring your smile’s uniformity.
+- Discolored teeth – It’s not uncommon for teeth to stain, especially in adults who smoke or have drunk a lot of tea or coffee.
+Bonding can correct discoloration that couldn’t be addressed through teeth whitening, restoring your smile’s uniformity.

-- Gaps and spaces: Sometimes, due to tooth loss or extraction, individuals have gaps or spaces between their teeth.
-Superficially, this can make people overly self-conscious about their smile, but it can also affect oral health as gaps and spaces increase the risk of gum disease and other issues.
-Dental bonding can fill the gaps between teeth that don’t necessitate braces or some other procedure.
+- Gaps and spaces – Due to tooth loss or extraction, individuals have gaps or spaces between their teeth.
+Superficially, this can make people overly self-conscious about their smile, but it can also affect oral health as gaps increase the risk of gum disease and other issues.
+Dental bonding can fill the gaps between teeth that don’t necessitate braces or other procedures.

-- Irregular teeth: Sometimes teeth get worn down or are simply smaller than the other teeth around them.
+- Irregular teeth – Teeth can get worn down or are smaller than the other teeth around them.
 Bonding is a way to make an irregularly sized tooth resemble the others in your mouth.